 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: Click here to answer.
+Roger Lopez-Bellido: When fabricating the probes, steps 2.4, 2.6, and 2.7 are critical.
+When performing the assay, steps 4.1 through 4.3 are the most important.
+Click here to answer.
 Please use language that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Enter step numbers referred to.)